-- -macro_file (file) Extra macro definitions to be taken into account when parsing the C files. - -macro_file_builtins (file) Builtin macro definitions to be taken into account when parsing the C files. - → -ifdef_to_if,-no_ifdef_to_if The option -ifdef_to_if represents an #ifdef in the source code as a conditional in the control-flow graph when doing so represents valid code. -no_ifdef_to_if disables this feature. -ifdef_to_if is the default. - ♦ -use_if0_code Normally code under #if 0 is ignored.
-If this option is set then the code is considered, just like the code under any other #ifdef. - -noadd_typedef_root This seems to reduce the scope of a typedef declaration found in the C code.
+- -macro_file \(\)file \(\) Extra macro definitions to be taken into account when parsing the C files.
+This uses the provided macro definitions in addition to those in the default macro file. - -macro_file_builtins \(\) file \\ Builtin macro definitions to be taken into account when parsing the C files.
+This causes the macro definitions provided in the default macro file to be ignored and the ones in the specified file to be used instead. - ◇ -ifdef_to_if,-no_ifdef_to_if The option -ifdef_to_if represents an #ifdef in the source code as a conditional in the control-flow graph when doing so represents valid code. -no_ifdef_to_if disables this feature. -ifdef_to_if is the default. - -use if0 code Normally code under #if 0 is ignored.
+If this option is set then the code is considered, just like the code under any other #ifdef. - -noadd typedef root This seems to reduce the scope of a typedef declaration found in the C code.